google/codeworld/web/help/GuideUnit1.md

     define `nametag`.
 But if you typed something wrong, you might see a different message, like `Parse error` or `Couldn't match types`.
     These are clues that you have made a different mistake.
-That's okay, too.
+That's okay too.
 The sooner you know about the mistake, the sooner you can fix it.

     Did you notice that your computer already told you that nametag is a picture?
 It figured that out from context.
 Because you asked for a *drawing* of `nametag`, it is expecting `nametag` to be a picture.
-    Just one more way the computer lets you know what it's thinking.
+    This is just one more way the computer lets you know what it's thinking.

 To finish your code, you'll need to define the variable `nametag`, and describe to your computer exactly what a nametag is.

-To start, you can add your name, like this!
+To start, you can add your name, like this:

 ~~~~~ . clickable
 program = drawingOf(nametag)
 nametag = lettering("Camille")
 ~~~~~

-You've used a new function, **`lettering`**.
+You've used a new function: **`lettering`**.
 This function describes a picture with letters (or any other kind of text) on it.

 Next, you can add a border to your nametag.
 You might be tempted to add